Teenage Mutant Ninja Turtles: Mirage Studios (1984–2014)

 Eastman and Laird's Teenage Mutant Ninja Turtles premiered in May 1984, at a comic book convention held at a local Sheraton Hotel in Portsmouth, New Hampshire.
 It was published by their company Mirage Studios in an oversized magazine-style format using black and white artwork on cheap newsprint, limited to a print run of 3000 copies.
 It was initially intended as a one-shot, but due to its popularity it became an ongoing series.

-After publication was temporarily assumed by Image Comics for the third volume (see below), Laird (by then the sole owner of the franchise) and Lawson relaunched the main series at Mirage with a fourth volume in 2001.
-Following the sale of the franchise to Nickelodeon in late 2009, Laird retained the right to continue the Mirage series, but no issues have been released since the release of No. 32 in 2014, and Mirage Studios was wound down in 2021.
+After publication was temporarily assumed by Image Comics for the third volume, Laird (by then the sole owner of the franchise) and Lawson relaunched the main series at Mirage with a fourth volume in 2001.
+Following the sale of the franchise to Nickelodeon in late 2009, Laird retained the right to continue the Mirage series, but no issues have been released since the release of issue #32 in 2014, and Mirage Studios was wound down in 2021.

-All total, the main Mirage series lasted for 129 issues, spanning four separate volumes of 62, 13, 23, and 32 issues, respectively.
-Additional one-shot issues and miniseries were published over the years.
-Mirage also published a companion book entitled Tales of the Teenage Mutant Ninja Turtles, which was designed to fill in the gaps of continuity in the TMNT universe.
+The main Mirage series was published for 129 issues across four volumes.
+Additional one-shot issues and miniseries were also published.
+Mirage published a companion book, Tales of the Teenage Mutant Ninja Turtles, designed to fill in the gaps of continuity in the TMNT universe.